 Did you try this gnocchi with blue cheese sauce?

-If you loved this blue cheese sauce for gnocchi I would appreciate it so much if you would give this recipe a star review!
+If you loved this blue cheese gnocchi sauce, I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.